alexwlchan/alexwlchan.net/src/_drafts/creating-a-github-action-to-auto-merge-pull-requests.md

 ## Adding the logic

-Let's start doing something more interesting in the script.

-We can start by loading the event data.
+We start by loading the event data.
-When GitHub Actions runs a container, it include a JSON file with data from the event that triggered it.
+When GitHub Actions runs a container, it includes a JSON file with data from the event that triggered it.
 You get the path to this file in the `GITHUB_EVENT_PATH`, so let's open that first:

 ```python